 Google Alerts is a free system that allows you to keep an eye on trends, information and mentions of a particular keyword.
 You can set Google Alerts to monitor news, blogs, video, discussions and books.
 You can also filter down to a specific geographic region as well as setting the frequency a given alert.

 In today’s ever changing business landscape its key to have a good pulse of your brand, products, services and business type.
 I typically like to setup alerts for all my clients’ brand names and their top products.
-The main takeaway here is brand management and you can use this data in your PR strategies and outreach.
+The main takeaway here is brand management and you can use this data in your marketing strategy and outreach.

-We hope these tools will allow you to save time, improve results and make your day more efficient!
+We hope these search marketing tools will allow you to save time, improve results and make your day more efficient!